AnuragKumar0/Nasa-hackathon-/constellation draw/README.md

 ![Laser-cut](/assets/laser_cut.JPG)

-_Note: you need to manipulate slightly the .svg file.
-This tutorial guides you through the process : http://www.instructables.com/id/Javascript-generated-laser-cut-jewellery/step9/Clean-it-up-in-inkscape/_
+_Note: you need to save the file to see the structres

-Project for [Nasa's 2015 Space Challenge](https://2015.spaceappschallenge.org/) with D. Zanatta & Pierre-Antoine Laine.